tygra-io/http-terminator/README.md

 };

 /**
  * @property terminate Terminates HTTP server.
+This method never throws errors.
+ *                     All errors during termination are caught and logged to the configured logger.
  */
 type HttpTerminatorType = {
   terminate: () => Promise<void>,